hakanayaz/PIRQ_Draft/Module 1/Python/README.md

 ## ByteCode

-As an example, same function which is give below will be use.
+As an example, same function which is give below will be use (no guarantee on code quality, just an example).

 ```Python
 def f(a,b):